eoinkelly/ember-runloop-handbook/README.md

 correct to say that the runloop is the "gatekeeper" to all DOM access in Ember, rather that "coordinated DOM access" is a pleasant (and deliberate!) side-effect of organising all the work done in response to an event..
-As mentioned above, multiple runloops can exist simultaneously so there is not guarantee that *all* DOM access will happen at one time.
+As mentioned above, multiple runloops can exist simultaneously so there is no guarantee that *all* DOM access will happen at one time.

 ## How often do runloops happen?